ss1910singh/Genetic-simulation/README.md

 ## Usage

 1. **Load the Dataset**:
-   The dataset is processed using `data_loader.py` to ensure it is properly prepared for the models.
+   The dataset is processed using `data_loader.ipynb` to ensure it is properly prepared for the models.
 This involves cleaning, normalization, and splitting into training, validation, and testing datasets.

 2. **Train Models**:
-   Use `model.py` to train the models on the dataset.
+   Use `model.ipynb` to train the models on the dataset.
 The script handles hyperparameter optimization automatically using GridSearchCV, returning the trained models along with their optimal parameters.

 3. **Evaluate Models**:
-   Use `evaluation.py` to calculate all key performance metrics and evaluate how well the ensemble model is performing.
+   Use `evaluation.ipynb` to calculate all key performance metrics and evaluate how well the ensemble model is performing.
 This will generate a report summarizing the accuracy, precision, recall, and other metrics.

 4. **Visualize Results**:
    Use `visualization.py` to generate plots and visualizations of the model’s predictions and performance metrics.
 This step helps interpret results and assess model effectiveness visually.